-*The Fall 2018 Showcase occured on Friday, December 7th in the Digital Scholarship Commons on the ground floor of Hillman Library.
+The Spring 2019 Semester Showcase will occur on Friday, April 19th from 2:00 to 4:30 pm in the Digital Scholarship Commons on the ground floor of University of Pittsburgh's Hillman Library.

 Welcome to our Guide!

 This online guidebook to Pittsburgh’s "secret" places is created by undergraduate students in the University of Pittsburgh's "Secret Pittsburgh" Literature classes, a course inspired by the series of Secret city guidebooks published by Jonglez Press, marketed as “local guides by local people.”
 Each semester, more places are added to this online guide to reflect the work of recent participants in the course.
 For information about the class, this project, and the copyright of our websites' content, please visit our About page.

 Secret Pittsburgh entries are organized primarily by neighborhood, currently listed on the left menu.
 Specific entries can also be accessed via the "Browse By Map" Index.

 As part of an ongoing Pitt project, designed for students as well for Pittsburgh residents and visitors, our guidebook differs from the Secret city books in that each guidebook entry is composed of two parts:

 1. At the top of each guidebook entry, you will find general information typical of a guidebook, including hours of operation, address, directions, website, and accessibility.
 These details are followed by a brief overview about the place and its unusual and appealing features.
 These general information sections are collaboratively composed by teams of students.